Namanj/Mortgage-Market-Tri-Analysis/README.md

 ## Next Steps:
 - For the Loan Default Classifier I would like to extend model to allow a particular branch to determine the risk of loan default per portfolio

-- For the Location Recommender I would like to extend the Cost Function to determine the tradeoff between clustering of office locations vs having a larger spread.
+- For the Location Recommender I would like to extend the Cost Function to determine the trade-off between clustering of office locations vs having a larger spread.
 Also, make the Cost Function less sensitive to initializations.

 - For Forecasting Business I would like to Incorporate Exponential Smoothing (ETS) in the forecasting